Reactivating Lapsed Donors

 WHAT YOU'LL DISCOVER

-- Guidelines for analyzing and segmenting your lapsed donor populations
+- Guidelines for segmenting your lapsed donor populations

-- Methods for soliciting them through different solicitation channels
+- Methods for reactivating donors through different solicitation channels

 - Tactics for developing messages that resonate with lapsed donors